panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-07-15-PMC/2020-07-15-PMC_Summary.md

 There weren't any representatives from WP3, WP4 or WP5.

 **WP6: Jean-François reported** that for AAI 50% of the service providers have been migrated and that he hopes to have the 100% by the end of the summer.
-Jean-François mentioned that he obtained green ligth to join EGIS (led by Géant and kind of an EOSC AAI).
+Jean-François also mentioned that he obtained green light to join AEGIS  (https://wiki.geant.org/display/AARC/AEGIS).
+AEGIS brings together representatives from research and e-infrastructure, operators of AAI service implementing the AARC Blueprint Architecture (AARC BPA).
 For the data transfer he reported that the ILL is ready for the archive test (ILL-STFC) and that it would now be possible to test Onedata with ILL data.

 Following this, a brief conversation about WP6 leadership and ILL representatives at the PaNOSC PMC meetings followed.